 Christian’s 2013/14 season included projects with the Royal Northern Sinfonia, Orchestre National du Capitole de Toulouse, Galicia Symphony, Berlin Konzerthausorchester, Prague Radio Symphony, Warsaw Beethoven Festival and Turku Philharmonic.
 14/15 saw Christian’s first opera engagement in Europe at the Norwegian Opera for Carmen as well as returns to the Arnhem Philharmonic, Helsinki Philharmonic, and Turku Philharmonic.

 In addition to his regular commitments in Stavanger, 2015/16 sees Christian make a tour of Asia with the Teresa Carreño Youth Orchestra of Venezuela, as well as projects with the Orchestre Philharmonique du Luxembourg, the Prague Radio Symphony, Arnhem Philharmonic, and Poznan Philharmonic.

-Born in Caracas, Christian joined the San Sebastian de los Reyes es Symphony Orchestra as a violinist at the age of nine.
-He has appeared regularly with the Simón Bolívar Symphony Orchestra of Venezuela and has toured extensively throughout Europe and the United States, as well as Latin America.
+Born in Caracas, Christian joined the San Sebastian de los Reyes Symphony Orchestra as a violinist at the age of nine.
+He began conducting studies under the tutelage of José Antonio Abreu in 2006 and was appointed Music Director of the Aragua Juvenile Symphony Orchestra Jose Felix Ribas soon after.